Health Effects of Chlorine in Drinking Water

 U.S. General Accounting Office reports that there are serious deficiencies in

-50% of the population) may get unsafe water according to a study conducted by
+(about 50% of the population) may get unsafe water according to a study

 U.S.

-die - from waterborne disease.
-The General Accounting Office estimates 66% of
+900 die - from waterborne disease.
+The General Accounting Office estimates 66%

 The